awsdocs/aws-kinesis-video-webrtc-documentation/doc_source/gs-createchannel.md

 ## Create a Signaling Channel Using the Console<a name="gs-createchannel-console"></a>

-1. Sign in to the AWS Management Console and open the Kinesis console at [https://console\.aws\.amazon\.com/kinesis](https://console.aws.amazon.com/kinesis)\.
+1. Sign in to the AWS Management Console and open the Amazon Kinesis Video Streams console at [https://console\.aws\.amazon\.com/kinesisvideo](https://console.aws.amazon.com/kinesisvideo)\.

 1. On the **Signaling channels** page, choose **Create signaling channel**\.